 In the San Diego Region, the older adult population is on a trajectory to double by the year 2030, with the most notable growth occurring among those aged 80 and beyond.
 This aging cohort is becoming increasingly diverse in race, ethnicity, language, sexual orientation, and socioeconomic backgrounds.

 Projections for 2060 paint an even more striking picture with nearly one in four Americans 65 and older, the number of individuals 85 and older tripling, and there will be half a million centenarians in the nation.

 The pressing question that arises is: How do we ensure that these diverse older adults enjoy healthy aging while actively participating in the social, civic, and economic aspects of life, thereby leading productive and meaningful lives?

 Addressing these unparalleled demographic challenges will require adaptive leadership, inclusivity, and innovation.
 Collaboration across sectors is imperative to prepare for and embrace the “longevity dividend” — a potential 10 to 30 years of life beyond retirement age.

 In response to these pivotal challenges, the SDSU Social Policy Institute was instrumental in the creation of the Center for Excellence in Aging & Longevity (CEAL).
 As an integral part of SDSU’s College of Health and Human Services, CEAL is at the forefront of initiatives to tackle the present and emerging challenges of healthy aging throughout the lifespan.
-Through collaboration and community engagement with healthcare, government agencies, local nonprofit organizations, philanthropic partners, and educational institutions, CEAL spearheads efforts to meet the current and emerging challenges of healthy aging cross the lifespan.
+CEAL spearheads efforts to promote collaboration and community engagement with healthcare, government agencies, local nonprofit organizations, philanthropic partners, and educational institutions.